naouarelb/research-article-etl-aws-powerbi/README.md

 ### 3️⃣ DATA

-The data comes from the Scopus platform, which catalogs and indexes scientific articles published worldwide.
+The data comes from the Scopus platform, which catalogs and indexes scientific articles published worldwide from 1913 until now.

 ![scopus logo](Images/scopus.png)